Si Piensas, Si Quieres

 "Si Piensas, Si Quieres" (English: If You Think So, If You Want To) is a Latin pop song performed by Brazilian singer-songwriter Roberto Carlos from his studio album Super Héroe (1991).
-The track was written by Alejandro Vezanni and Roberto Livi, produced by Livi and features vocals by Spanish performer Rocío Dúrcal.
+The track was written by Alejandro Vezanni and Roberto Livi and produced by Livi, and features vocals by Spanish performer Rocío Dúrcal.
 It was released as the album's lead single in Latin America and the United States.
 A Portuguese-language version of the song was also recorded as "Se Você Quer" with featured vocals from fellow Brazilian singer Fafá de Belém.

 The song, about a couple that splits and want to get back together, peaked atop the Billboard's Latin Songs chart, becoming the third number-one song in the chart for both performers and has been included on several compilation albums.
 "Si Piensas, Si Quieres" earned a nomination for Latin Pop Song of the Year at the American Society of Composers, Authors and Publishers Awards of 1993.